MedaiP90/game-of-life/examples/README.md

 Although the detailed evolution of this cellular automaton is very different from Conway's Game of Life, it exhibits complex behavior similar to that rule: there are many known small oscillators and spaceships, and guns formed by combining oscillators in such a way that they periodically emit spaceships of various types.

+## 9 - Seeds

+Seeds is a cellular automaton in the same family as the Game of Life, initially investigated by Brian Silverman and named by Mirek Wójtowicz.
+It consists of an infinite two-dimensional grid of cells, each of which may be in one of two states: on or off.
+Each cell is considered to have eight neighbors (Moore neighborhood), as in Life.
+In each time step, a cell turns on or is "born" if it was off or "dead" but had exactly two neighbors that were on; all other cells turn off.
+Thus, in the notation describing the family of cellular automata containing Life, it is described by the rule B2/S.

+In Game of Life terminology, a pattern in which all cells that were on turn off at each step is called a phoenix.
+All patterns in Seeds have this form.
+Even though all live cells are constantly dying, the small birth requirement of two cells means that nearly every pattern in Seeds explodes into a chaotic mess that grows to cover the entire universe.
+Thus, in Wolfram's classification of cellular automata, it is a Class III automaton, in which nearly all patterns evolve chaotically.

+However, some patterns are known to behave in a more controlled fashion, repeating the same shape either in the same position of the grid (an oscillator) or translated some number of grid units after several steps (a spaceship).
+More complex rake and puffer patterns are known which move like spaceships leaving trails of oscillators or other spaceships behind them.
+Most of these patterns move at a speed of 1 cell per time step (the so-called speed of light, or c/1) including three commonly seen spaceships with four on cells each, but slower-moving patterns are also known.
+A collection of patterns for the Seeds rule collected by Jason Summers includes patterns found by Stephen Wright, Mirek Wójtowicz, Noam Elkies, Mark Niemiec, Peter Naszvadi, and David Eppstein.

 ## Moore neighborhood (`m`)

 In cellular automata, the Moore neighborhood is defined on a two-dimensional square lattice and is composed of a central cell and the eight cells that surround it.